INTRODUCING BARBARA COLEMAN

-But Barbara is also Type A, enthusiastic, full of life and laughter, and an expert teaser!
+Barbara is also Type A, enthusiastic, full of life and laughter, and an expert teaser!
 Her faith walk is an extraordinary gift.
-The Lord has become her closest friend and His joy in her spills over into everyone she meets.
+The Lord has become her closest friend and His joy in her spills over to everyone she meets.

 In her article, Where Do Butterflies Go At Night?
 Barbara wrote this about those who live with chronic illness: “They have become so lonely that they reach out to God and He has indeed become their closest friend.
 Often their faith can encourage your faith as you see how they trust the Lord in the midst of severe pain and loss.”